WebexCC-SA/LAB-1251/docs/lab01_OrganizationSettings.md

 - Paw Pet Supply Solutions desire their telephone system configured in a certain way:

     * Control Hub Configuration easy, with a longer timeout
-    * Extensions with the XX-XXX format, with mirrowed extensions
+    * Extensions with the XX-XXX format, with mirrored extensions
     * Default passcode for voicemail
     * Call Recording with Webex